dorukolcmener/FOPatikaWebDB-Assignments/weeks/W3/OOP/UniversityDiagram.md

 ## ✏️Answer 1 :

-I have used mermaid syntax to generate the UML class diagram:
+I have written mermaid syntax to generate the UML class diagram:

 ```js
 classDiagram